Mulch: The Fifth Principle of Xeriscape

 What are my mulch options?

-If you have ever googled “types of mulch” you may have noticed that there are some opposing views about the best type of mulch.
-Most commonly here in Colorado, there are wood mulches and gravel mulches.
-There is a concept in gardening of selecting the “right plant for the right location” and I like to think that both organic and rock mulches have their appropriate locations in the landscapes as well.
-Let’s get into the two types of mulch best suited for ornamental perennial gardens here in Colorado and discuss the pros and cons of each.
+If you have ever googled “types of mulch” you may have noticed that there are some opposing views about which option is best.
+In gardening, there is the concept of selecting the “right plant for the right location” and we like to think that this applies to mulch as well!
+Both organic and inorganic mulches have their appropriate locations in a landscape.
+Let’s get into these options to determine which is best suited for your Colorado perennial garden!

-Ultimately, you as the gardener get to decide which mulch – wood or rock – works best for your garden, your plants, and the aesthetic you are going for.
+Ultimately, you as the gardener get to decide which mulch – organic or inorganic – works best for your garden, your plants, and the aesthetic you are going for.
 We recommend trying a bit of both and seeing how it goes!
 After all, the thing about gardening is that it’s a bit of an experiment.

 A note about weed barriers